qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ..........................

-With the |radioButtonOn| :guilabel:`Cartographic` placement mode, point labels are generated with best visual relationship with the point feature, following ideal cartographic placement rules.
+With the |radioButtonOn| :guilabel:`Cartographic` placement mode, point labels are generated with a better visual relationship with the point feature, following ideal cartographic placement rules.
 Labels can be placed at a set :guilabel:`Distance` either from the point feature itself or from the bounds of the symbol used to represent the feature.
 The latter option is especially useful when the symbol size isn't fixed, e.g. if it's set by a data defined size or when using different symbols